mnaoumov/pkms-design-ideas/Ideas/Links style/Markdown.md

 ## Cons

 - Verbose
-- Paths with space are unreadable
+- Paths with spaces are unreadable